bennettslin/bennett_work_app/MORE_TODO_NOTES.md

     * Make MailChimp forms consistent with Bobtail Yearlings
     * Yearling's Bobtail demo page content
     * Then publish BYC
+* BY
+    * Update final hours in essay
+    * Then publish BY
 * Do the power saving thing?

 # July